-Yes, I have a 14 year old daughter who is yearning for a gender reversal or as we more commonly know it- a ‘sex change operation’.
+Yes, I have a 14 year old who we thought was our daughter, who is yearning for a gender reversal or as we more commonly know it- a ‘sex change operation’.

-I did not recognise her shocking transformation until three years back when she displayed visible signs of this utter dislike with her ‘female body’.
-Her demeanour was nearly boyish, that too, in the all girls’ convent school, it hardly seemed to trigger the keen desire in her at present.
-I didn’t realise as to when her appearance, clothing or body language took a drastic aversion to anything like a girl, and culminated into a strong mindset, adamant at doing away with her biological identity.
+I did not recognise her shocking transformation until three years back when she displayed visible signs of this utter dislike with a ‘female body’.
+Her demeanour was nearly boyish, that too, in an all girls’ convent school, which became problematic for her.
+I didn’t realise as to when her appearance, clothing or body language took a drastic aversion to anything associated with being a girl, and culminated into a strong mindset, adamant at doing away with the biological identity.

 As a mother I carry layers of pain and struggle that I have locked firmly within, for years.

-Well, who wants the Pandora’s Box out in the open and send tremors into our calm and normal life.
+Well, who wants the Pandora’s Box out in the open and send tremors into our calm and normal life?
 We were certainly not ready to encounter such a sensitive situation, that too, in the kind of social set up we are a part of.
-I knew I had a bunch of otherwise mature individuals around me in the family and society, who perceive such behaviour as odd, unconventional and by large, unacceptable.
+I knew I had a bunch of otherwise mature individuals around me in family and society, but who perceive such behaviour as odd, unconventional, and by large, unacceptable.